RitaDee/math-magic/README.md

   <h1>Math magicians</h1>

 Project 1: Setup.
-In this project I will set up the environment and tools needed to develop a React application.
+In this project, I will set up the environment and tools needed to develop a React application.

 Project 2: Components.
 In this project, I will continue with the development of the Math Magicians app.
 I will develop a React component that will hold the core functionality of a calculator